 Conference, founded in 1957 and dissolved in 1970.
 The collection is composed of the files maintained by Msgr.
 George G. Higgins (director of the Social Action Department of

-the National Catholic Welfare Conference and ex officio member of NCSAC's board), treasurer Ed Marciniak, and presidents John C. Cort and Caroline Pezzullo.
+the National Catholic Welfare Conference and ex-officio member of the NCSAC board), treasurer Ed Marciniak, and presidents John C. Cort and Caroline Pezzullo.

 [Connect to National Catholic Social Action Conference Inventory]

 NATIONAL COALITION OF AMERICAN NUNS RECORDS, 1969-[ongoing], 6.3 feet.

 Records of "a group of religious sisters united to study and to speak out on issues related to human rights and social justice," including general correspondence, subject files,

 [Connect to National Coalition of American Nuns Inventory]

 Records of a "ministry of education, justice, and reconciliation" for lesbian and gay Catholics, founded in 1977 by Jeannine Gramick, S.S.N.D., and Robert Nugent, S.D.S., including

 publications, subject files, and records of symposia, workshops, and retreats.